uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

 **Guidelines for Use:**

-    Processing-intensive (and GPU-requiring) jobs must be run on the compute nodes and never on the login node.
+    Processing-intensive (and GPU-requiring) jobs must be run on the compute nodes and never on the control node.
     User data should be stored in your home directory.
-For UW users this is  /mnt/hpc_users/home/NetID.
+For UW users this is  /mnt/hpc_users/home/*username*.
     Data should be transferred to the cluster via Globus.
 Instructions for this are `here. <https://uwcryoem.github.io/GettingStarted/Storage.html>`_

 **Software:**